Course Descriptons By Program

 An introduction to the total complexity and fascination of words, the course deals with words as shapes, analogues, formulas and games.
 Indirectly, but significantly, it instructs in vocabulary by introducing a sizable vocabulary for talking about words and nurturing a student's natural curiosity about words.
 (3 crs.)

-A study of the total relationship between literature and film, the course emphasizes the involvement of literary writers in motion pictures and television, the process of literary adaptation, and the influence of motion pictures on literary critics and writers.
-(3 crs.)
+A study of the relationship between literature and film and the artistic and technical processes of translating from one medium to the other.
+The course also investigates the influence of motion pictures on literary critics and writers.

 ENG203 - Great Books

-ENG 203.
-GREAT BOOKS.
 The texts and historical backgrounds of selections from the most highly regarded literature of the world are studied.
-The range is from the Classical Greek era to the 20th century.
+The range is from the Classical Greek era to the 21st century.
 (3 crs.)
 Fall and spring.

-ENG 205.
-WORLD LITERATURE TO 1600.
 Examples of works from a variety of periods and cultures through 1600 are examined for their literary merit and national characters.
 Works are read in translation.
-Prerequisite: ENG 101 (3 crs.)
-Fall.
+Prerequisite: ENG 101 or HON 150 (3 crs.)
+Fall

-ENG 206.
-WORLD LITERATURE FROM 1600.
 Examples of works from a variety of cultures and periods after 1600 are examined for their literary merit and national characters.
 Works are read in translation.
-Prerequisite: ENG 101 (3 crs.)
+Prerequisite: ENG 101 or HON 150 (3 crs.)
 Spring.

 ENG211 - Business Writing I

-ENG 211.
-BUSINESS WRITING I. The course is an introduction to the analysis, writing and oral presentation of formal and semiformal documents essential to the business communities.
-Prerequisite: ENG 101.
-(3 crs.)
-Fall and spring.
+The course is an introduction to the analysis, writing and oral presentation of formal and semiformal documents essential to the business communities.

-ENG 301.
-ENGLISH LITERATURE I. The course is a survey of English literature from the beginnings in the sixth century to the late 18th century.
-Prerequisites: ENG 101 and 102 (3 crs.)
-Fall.
+The course is a survey of English literature from the beginnings in the sixth century to the late 18th century.

 This course is a survey of English literature from the Romantic poets to the present day.
 Prerequisites: ENG 101 and ENG 102 (3 crs.)

-This course helps student journalists understand not only what they can and cannot do by law, but what they should and should not do within commonly accepted standards of good taste and morality.
-Prerequisites: ENG 101 and ENG 102 (3 crs.)
+This course helps student writers understand not only what they can or can't do by law, but what they should or should not do within commonly accepted standards of good taste and morality.

 For students in each of the professional writing concentrations, this course introduces students to basic library materials and techniques, on-campus resources, government documents, research libraries, advanced techniques of interviewing, document analysis, etc., and concludes with a pre-publication draft of a researched paper in the student's area of specialization.
 Prerequisites: ENG 101 and ENG 102 (3 crs.)

 This course emphasizes practical journalism.
 Journalism III teaches students how to edit and prepare materials for publication.
-Professional editing procedures are covered, ranging from rewriting, editing and proofreading to headline writing, layout and design.
-Prerequisites: ENG 167 and ENG 169 or permission of instructor (3 crs.)
+Professional editing procedures are covered, ranging from rewriting, editing and proofreading to headline writing, and designing and laying out pages.

 The importance of both text and method in the study of American women writers is emphasized in this course.
 Assigned readings and research workshops introduce students to a variety of texts and sources as well as methods for reading, discovering and interpreting writings.
 Integration of text and method is achieved through a series of writing and research projects that are tied to the assigned readings.
 Prerequisites: ENG 101 and ENG 102 (3 crs.)